Nigeria-FHIR-Community/2025Connectathon/input/pagecontent/privacy-security.md

 ### Operation-Specific Safeguards

-- `$submit-ngimm-bundle`: MUST validate using `$validate-ngimm-bundle` before committing to the server.
+- `$submit-ng-bundle`: MUST validate using `$validate-ng-bundle` before committing to the server.
 - `$remove-obsolete-bundles`: REQUIRES elevated privileges (admin role) to execute.
 - `$resolve-conflicts`: SHOULD trigger a manual review workflow or return a conflict report before automated resolution.
-- `$export-ngimm-bundle`: SHOULD support export logging, throttling, and encryption of large payloads.
+- `$export-ng-bundle`: SHOULD support export logging, throttling, and encryption of large payloads.

 ---